ericwhyne/webcam-over-udp-example/README.md

 # webcam-over-udp-example
 Most implementations of RTP or RTSP have a few seconds of delay.
 This is unacceptable when using them as part of robotics remote control projects.
+This project shows how to avoid that delay.

 This minimal code shows how to:
 - read a webcam